-The skin is the most common part of the body in which cancer develops.
-Squamous cell carcinoma (SCC) is the most common type of skin cancer of the hand, followed by basal cell carcinoma and melanoma.
-There are other, more rare forms of this cancer such as Kaposi’s sarcoma, dermato-fibrosarcoma protuberans, sweat gland tumors, and Merkel cell carcinoma.
+The skin is the largest organ by surface area.
+It is the most common part of the body in which cancer develops.
+Squamous cell carcinoma is the most common type of skin cancer of the hand.
+The next most common type is basal cell carcinoma.
+Melanoma is also a common skin cancer.
+Melanoma is the most dangerous type to spread and possibly result in death if not recognized and treated early.
+There are other, more rare forms of skin cancer such as Kaposi’s sarcoma, dermato-fibrosarcoma protuberans, sweat gland tumors, and Merkel cell carcinoma.

 It may be more likely that you will suffer from melanoma if you have the following:

 This type of skin cancer may look like small, firm nodules on the skin.
-They are often brown or tan in color and may result in scales, ulcers, bleeding, or crusting.
+They are often brown or tan in color and may result in scales, ulcers, bleeding or crusting.
 The scaly, crusty top layer can build up, creating a cutaneous horn (Figure 1).
 Some people may mistakenly think that the cancer is just a cut or infection that won’t seem to heal (Figure 2).
-For some, SCC will result in large, mushroom-like growths.
-SCC has a high potential to metastasize, especially to lymph nodes.
+For some, squamous cell carcinoma will result in large, mushroom-like growths.
+This type of skin cancer has a high potential to spread, especially to lymph nodes.

 Basal cell carcinoma

-Melanomas often look like moles or birthmarks.
-Any of the signs shown below, also known as the ABCDEs of melanoma, can be a sign of the disease.
+Melanoma often look like a mole or birthmark.
+Any of the signs shown below, also known as the ABCDEs of melanoma, can be a sign of melanoma.